nashville-software-school/bangazon-inc/book-3-web-api/chapters/GIFTER.md

-# Special-Purpose Repository Methods and More Complex SQL
+# Utility Classes, Special-Purpose Repository Methods and More Complex SQL

-So far much of what we've done with SQL has has been simple CRUD operations on a single table.
+So far much of what we've done in this course has been basic CRUD operations on a single entity.
 Sure we've done a few `JOIN`s here and there, but we've mostly kept it fairly simple.

 This focus on basic CRUD has also been reflected in our repositories.
 Our repositories usually look something like this